Yvon Lambert Paris

 An anecdote that still links Lambert with Twombly is the Phaedrus case.
 On the nineteenth of July, 2007, the French police arrested a Cambodian artist, Rindy Sam, for kissing one of the panels of a triptych by Twombly, Phaedrus, on display at the Contemporary Art Museum in Avignon.

 The panel was an all-white canvas worth two million euros, but stained by Rindy Sam’s lipstick.
 The Cambodian defended her gesture as an act of love inspired by the power of art.
-For this reason, he had to pay a fine of one-thousand euros to the owner of the artwork, Yvon Lambert, plus five-hundred as compensation to the museum in Avignon, and the nominal payment of one euro to Twombly.
+For this reason, she had to pay a fine of one-thousand euros to the owner of the artwork, Yvon Lambert, plus five-hundred as compensation to the museum in Avignon, and the nominal payment of one euro to Twombly.

 The inauguration of Collection Lambert